 In May, the NFHS, CBDNA and a coalition of over 125 performing arts organizations commissioned a study on aerosol rates produced by activities in music, speech, debate and theatre.
 Over the last month, researchers at the University of Colorado-Boulder and the University of Maryland have been hard at work gathering preliminary results.
 NCMEA is a financial contributor to this study.

 Disclaimer: All information provided through the study is to be used strictly for general consideration.
 This information will be updated when it becomes available.

-- Preliminary results of the Aerosol Study updated August 17
+- Third release of the preliminary results of the Aerosol Study updated November 13

 - Aerosol Study FAQ’s